opensovereigncloud/docs/docs/iaas/usage-guides/storage.md

 ### Key Fields:

-- `ProviderID`(`string`):  The `providerId` helps the controller identify and communicate with the correct storage system within the specific backened storage porvider.
+- `ProviderID` (`string`): The `providerId` helps the controller identify and communicate with the correct storage system within the specific backened storage provider.